markusos/llm_duck/README.md

 # LLM Duck

-This is a small sample setup to showcase how to use DuckDB with LM Studio to prompt LLMs wihth SQL.
+This is a set of experiments around data analysis and augmentation using LLMs, DuckDB and other Python libraries.

+### llm_duck.py

-This is similar to the MotherDuck `prompt` method that is currently in preview: https://motherduck.com/docs/sql-reference/motherduck-sql-reference/ai-functions/prompt/
+This sample implementds a SQL UDF that is similar to the MotherDuck `prompt` method that is currently in preview: https://motherduck.com/docs/sql-reference/motherduck-sql-reference/ai-functions/prompt/

+### geo.py

+Using pandas, cartopy and matplotlib to vizualize geo tagged service call events from the NYC 311 dataset.

 # Requirements